devpi/devpi/doc/adminman/replica.rst

-Note that this sequence could be interrupted at any point in time because of a partial network disconnect or a failure between the three parties (replica, master, client).
+Note that this sequence could be interrupted at any point in time because of a partial network disconnect or a failure between the three parties (replica, primary, client).
 This may make it hard for the client to know the exact result of the original state-changing operation.

-To remedy this, we may in the future consider implementing a per-server (and maybe also per-index) view on "recent changes", and also detailing the "local" serials and "remote serials" as well as the replica/master connection status, see `issue113
+To remedy this, we may in the future consider implementing a per-server (and maybe also per-index) view on "recent changes", and also detailing the "local" serials and "remote serials" as well as the replica/primary connection status, see `issue113
 <https://github.com/devpi/devpi/issue/113/provide-devpi-url-status-to-retrieve>`_.

-Transactional master state changes / SQL
+Transactional primary state changes / SQL
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Every change on the devpi-server master side happens with `ACID guarantees <http://en.wikipedia.org/wiki/ACID>`_ and is associated with an incrementing serial number.
+Every change on the devpi-server primary side happens with `ACID guarantees <http://en.wikipedia.org/wiki/ACID>`_ and is associated with an incrementing serial number.
 All changes to meta information happen in a transaction